Nallina

-Nallina is the first Korean-language EP by Japanese boy band Nexz.
+Nallina is the first Korean-language EP by global boy band Nexz.
 It was released on November 18, 2024, by JYP Entertainment.
 The album consists of five tracks, including the title track, "Nallina".

 Themes and lyrics

 Nexz released teaser captures the group's free-spirited energy, with no idea where it will go.
 They run down the stairs and jump outside with great enthusiasm, while the seven members work together to move around the city streets, rooftops of buildings, and inside restaurants, capturing everyone's attention.
 Leader Tomoya, who uses a camcorder in his hand to film the people causing chaos in their daily lives, makes eye contact with the camera with a meaningful expression at the end of the video, stimulating curiosity toward the complete music video.

 The lead single 'Nallina' is a dance song with a unique percussion sound and moombahton rhythm, and its various compositions, including various rhythm variations and dance breaks, are points of appreciation.
 JYP representative producer Park Jin-young participated in the lyrics, and Oneye, Ninos Hanna, and Restart collaborated.